 Gentoo penguins and Weddell Seals live among the remains of a historic refuge

-Neko Harbour is an inlet on Andvord Bay off the coast of Graham Land in the Antarctic Peninsula.
+Neko Harbour is an inlet deep in Andvord Bay off the coast of Graham Land in the Antarctic Peninsula.
 It was discovered by a Belgian expedition in the early 1900s.
 This sheltered inlet was named after The Neko, a Scottish whaling vessel that worked these waters between 1910 and 1925.

 Neko Harbor has a beach and a rocky outcrop that is surrounded by glaciers and towering cliffs.
-This is a popular site as the glaciers that surround this bay regularly carve during the season, leading to some stunning photo and video opportunities if you are lucky!
+This is a popular site with spectacular views as the glaciers that surround this bay regularly carve during the season, leading to some stunning photo and video opportunities if you are lucky!

 There used to be a refuge hut here that was built by Argentina in 1949, and was in irregular use all the way until 2009 when it was destroyed in a severe storm.
 It has since been cleared from the site, with just a few remains now to be seen.

 The gentoo penguins that live here and used to surround the refuge hut don’t seem to mind that it has gone!
 Their noisy cries will greet you as you land on the beach.
 You can often also see Weddell seals here in the sea or hauled out on the beach at Neko Harbour.
 There are also skuas and kelp gulls seen regularly here.

 The foundations of an Argentine refuge hut are still visible.
 Following weather damage in 2010 the hut was removed and the site cleared.

 This is a landing on the main peninsula and it is important to stay away from the beach with the number of carvings from the glacier that towers behind the landing that can lead to Tsunami waves.
 So listen to staff.
 The best advice? get to a viewpoint above the beach and enjoy the view.